Goal Setting the SMART Way

 Instead, follow the SMART rules.
 Set a goal to run a 5k race, in three months, by doing practice runs three times a week, for 45 minutes each time.
 Write it down on a piece of paper and carry that goal along wherever you go.

 Dr. Gail Matthews of Dominican University decided to conduct a study to determine how much more effective people were at achieving written goals versus goals that people kept in their heads.
-The study was conducted on 149 people over the course of four weeks.
+The study was conducted on 149 people over four weeks.
 Here's what she discovered.

 Subjects who did NOT write their goals down and kept them in their head had a 43% completion rate.
 Subjects who WROTE their goals down had a much higher completion rate of 61%.
 But, one group of subjects did even better than that.